-Welcome to GUBU.ie - lurkers are obviously welcome but please consider joining in the discussion!!
+Welcome to GUBU.ie - if you are interested in engaging in good faith, civilised and reasonable discussion please register, join in and add to the conversation.
 Register here to create an account and start posting.

 Chances of a broadly acceptable political party